Responsive

 Using Testkube in Jenkins

 To understand how to use Testkube in Jenkins, let’s look at a simple use case where we will showcase the power of this integration.
-We’ll configure Jenkins to run Testkube tests when a new PR is opened in a particular repo.
-Internally it will create and execute a Testkube test and based on the results of the test, the result will be shared back into the PR to the developer.
+We’ll configure Jenkins to run a k6 test in Testkube when a new PR is opened in a particular repo.

 Let’s see how the integration of Testkube with Jenkins works.

-We are going to use a sample application to run our tests against this repo
+We are going to use a sample application to run our tests against this repo.
+This has a k6 test which we will use for performing testing.

-For this implementation to work, you need to first configure Jenkins and GitHub before configuring Testkube.
+For this implementation to work, you need to configure Testkube, Jenkins, and GitHub.

 Configuring GitHub

-The first step here is to configure your GitHub repository to communicate with your Jenkins instance.
+Configure your GitHub repository that has your tests to communicate with your Jenkins instance.
 This will enable GitHub to send events like the opening of a PR to Jenkins and allow Jenkins to return the test status to GitHub.

 Start by creating a Personal Access Token (PAT) for your account.
 This will be used while configuring Jenkins.